 Dr Lam is a strong supporter of Singapore’s local music and artistes.
 In his spare time, he is also a sports enthusiast who participates in marathons and triathlons, and regularly practises boxing and Muay Thai.

 Dr Lam took over the Chairman position from Mr Albert Chiu in April 2019.
 Previously, he was our Vice-Chairman and Treasurer.
-Dr Lam also heads the Finance and Human Resource Committee as well as the Nomination Committee at JASS.
+Dr Lam currently heads the Human Resource Committee as well as the Nomination Committee at JASS.

 MS SUSAN LEONG LAI ONN

-Ms Leong enjoys playing both classical and jazz piano and is a Licentiate of the Royal Schools of Music, and a Fellow of the Trinity College of Music (London) in Piano Performing.
-She won First Prize (Open Section, Pianoforte division) in the First National Music Competition in 1980 and was the recipient of the Philips Award of the Open Section of the Singapore Musical Society’s Annual Piano Competition.
-Ms Leong was offered a place to study piano performance at the prestigious Royal College of Music London in her late teens but had to give it up for academia.
+Apart from the practice of law, Ms Leong enjoys music.
+She was offered a place to study at the prestigious Royal College of Music, London which she had to give up for academia.
+Ms Leong is a Licentiate of the Royal Schools of Music and a Fellow of the Trinity College of Music (London) in Piano Performing.
+She has won many piano competitions in Singapore including the First Prize (Open Section, Pianoforte division) in the First National Music Competition in 1980 and was the winner of the Philips Award (First Prize, Open Section) of the Singapore Musical Society’s Annual Piano Competition.

-Besides serving as the Vice-Chairman of JASS, Ms Leong also serves as Director at the Singapore Chinese Orchestra (SCO), as well as the Kwong Wai Shiu Hospital.
-She has also been appointed as mentor at the Young Women’s Leadership Connection which is a platform for young women seeking guidance in their professional careers and personal lives.
-She believes in giving back to the community that helped build her up, and in creating a lasting legacy for future generations.
+Ms Leong serves as the Vice Chairman and one of the founding directors of Jazz Association (Singapore).
+She also serves as Director at the Singapore Chinese Orchestra (SCO), as well as the Kwong Wai Shiu Hospital.
+She is also a mentor at the Young Women’s Leadership Connection which is a platform for young women seeking guidance in their professional careers and personal lives.
+Ms Leong believes in giving back to the community that helped build her up, and in creating a lasting legacy for future generations.

-Ms Leong assumed the Vice-Chairman position in April 2019 and also chairs the Gala and Fundraising Committee at JASS.
+Ms Leong assumed the Vice-Chairman position in April 2019 and also currently chairs the Gala and Fundraising Committee, as well as the JASS Support Fund Committee at JASS.
 Her combined knowledge of music as well as her legal and corporate experience help to ensure balance in the organisation and guide JASS in its corporate governance and stability.